-The Global Biodiversity Information Facility (GBIF) REST services provide access to occurrence records from the GBIF cache of community data harvested from hundreds of providers.
-By caching the data from many different biodiversity providers it provides a very convenient method for reducing the complexity of data consumption from several providers at once.
+The Global Biodiversity Information Facility (GBIF) REST services provides access to records of the occurrence of records from the GBIF cache of community records from hundreds of providers.
+By caching the data from lot of different biodiversity providers it is a very convenient way of abstracting the complexity of consuming data from several providers at once.
 The GBIF services are created following the RESTful paradigm.
 Accessing RESTful services was the easiest, but the functionality and the quality of the service was a little bit problematic.
-There are a lot of occurrences exposed through the service that do not have coordinates (and so were useless for this experiment) yet there is no way to filter these when accessing the service.
-Since the prototype used in the workshop, the GBIF services have been upgraded and this problem should no longer occur.
+There are a lot of occurrences exposed through the service that does not have coordinates which are useless for this experiment and there is no way to filter them when accesing the service.
+Since the prototype the services has been upgraded and this problems does not happen anymore.

-The documentation available for the services is good and fast to read, and can be intuitively found by calling the services without parameters.
-It maybe interesting to provide a page somewhere more accessible where developers can find this documentation, for example a link on the GBIF website menu for developers.
+The documentation available for the services is good and fast to read.
+To get to it you need to call the services without parameters.
+Maybe it would be interesting to have a page somewhere more accessible where developers can find this documentation, for example a link on the GBIF website menu for developers.